robomorphic/Fixed-Point-Controller/README.md

 to
 > template<typename T> EIGEN_DEVICE_FUNC bool (isfinite)(const T &x) { return true; }

 Otherwise, Eigen refuses to work with our fixed-point arithmetic class.
 This may be fixable.

 ### Pointers
 Start by reading src/trajectory_tracking.cc.
 It contains the crucial parts and the main function.
-The rest(MuJoCo helper functions, renders, trajectories, config files) can be found in include/config.hpp include/mujoco_exec_helper.hpp include/traj.hpp.
+The rest can be found in include/config.hpp include/mujoco_exec_helper.hpp include/traj.hpp.
 It should be easy to read and well-commented, but I'll simplify and write about them here after I am done with installation part.